 Type of Adoption: Open

-Rob is an avid gamer and loves meeting new people.
-He recently began working as a Service Delivery Representative for a respiratory therapy company, delivering supplementary oxygen to patients in their homes and long-term care facilities.
-He’s happy to be back at work after being laid off last year due to COVID-19.
+I’m an avid gamer and love meeting new people.
+I recently began working as a Service Delivery Representative for a respiratory therapy company, delivering supplementary oxygen to patients in their homes and long-term care facilities.
+I’m happy to be back at work after being laid off last year due to COVID-19.

-A big part of his life is his Live Action Role Play (LARP) hobby.
-His group meets every month to play through stories inspired by myth, legend, and modern fantasy films, living out the story with costuming, make-up and padded swords and shields.
-Our young nieces and nephews also love role-playing with him and he takes one of them on a LARP weekend once a year.
-He cannot wait to share that experience with our child when they are old enough to do so.
+A big part of my life is my Live Action Role Play (LARP) hobby.
+I’m part of a group that meets every month to play through stories inspired by myth, legend, and modern fantasy films, living out the story with costuming, make-up and padded swords and shields.
+I also love role-playing with our young nieces and nephews and I take one of them on a LARP weekend every year.
+I can’t wait to share that experience with our child when they are old enough to do so.

-Adrian grew up in the Philippines.
-He lost his mother to a stroke when he was only 12.
-In 2007, he migrated to Canada with his father and two brothers.
-While he had to learn to adapt quickly to a different climate, culture, and environment, he’s thankful for the support he received from his large extended family.
+I grew up in the Philippines and my mother passed away when was only 12.
+In 2007, I migrated to Canada with my father and two brothers.
+I had to learn to adapt quickly to a different climate, culture, and environment, but I’m thankful for the support we received from our large extended family.

 How Our Lives Came Together

-We met online four years ago, exchanged messages for about a month, then met up for dinner.
+We met online almost five years ago, exchanged messages for about a month, then eventually met up for dinner.

 Rob: When I met Adrian for the first time, I was struck by his sincere smile, his curiosity, and his willingness to learn about and try anything.
 He was so easy to talk to.
 I didn’t want the night to end!